pingali/aadhaar-oauth2-server/README.md

 Immediate:

-1. Clean up the implementation
+    1. Clean up the implementation including the response.
+Standardize the interface.
     2. Test with https connection (whenever it is available)
     3. Performance evaluation/statistics

 Medium term: